“Bars, Barbers, and Characters

 Listen to Det.
 Sgt.
 Messier's presentation.

-Through the generosity of the Pinole Library, the Pinole Historical society has three exhibits at the library,
+Through the generosity of the Pinole Library, the Pinole Historical society has two exhibits at the library,

 each giving visitors different information on the history of our city.